StephenbDennis/SmartController/README.md

 # Smart Controller
-This page contains information to set up the the smart controller system.
-This project was created as a capstone project for the USU Computer Engineering program.
-This project was done by Stephen Dennis.
+This page contains the setup information for the smart controller system.
+This project was created as a capstone project for the USU Computer Engineering program 2018-2019.

 ![alt text](https://github.com/StephenbDennis/SmartController/blob/master/Overview_updated.PNG)